-We know our planet is currently facing environmental challenges such as deforestation and climate change.
+We know our planet is facing environmental challenges such as deforestation and climate change.
 People are stepping up and taking action.
-Environmental activists and nature lovers around the globe are coming together to make contributions to protect nature.
+Environmental activists and nature lovers around the globe are coming together to contribute to protecting nature.
 To protect the wildlife species, volunteers are also paying attention to wildlife conservation.
 If you've been wondering how to play your part, a tree-planting volunteer program could be right for you and is a great way to give back to nature.

-The earth, as we know it, would not be the same without trees and forests.
+As we know it, the earth would not be the same without trees and forests.
 Forests are of significant importance to human and animal life.
 Apart from being a major source of oxygen, the value extends to providing us with materials.
 These include medicine, food, and other raw materials.

 In order to transform and protect the earth, people are putting in efforts to join volunteer programs.
 Human activities continue to cause massive deforestation on a global scale.
 There is now a growing consciousness around the need to protect and restore forests.
 These forests, and the trees that form them, are essential to life.
 They provide, nourish, and protect.

 Through tree planting projects, programs and activities, people are raising awareness about deforestation's global environmental issues.
 As a result, many organizations, opportunities, and programs have sprung up.
 Their mission remains to join hands to protect, restore and rebuild.
 Depending on your program of choice, your responsibilities as a volunteer could vary.

 Some people focus on providing education to communities to encourage sustainable practices.
 Others plant and maintain trees, focus on wildlife conservation, or even develop communities.